Ronnie Kaye announces removal from radio due to on-air comment

 Kaye was removed from the KOMA website when it was checked on Saturday night.

-According to a post on Facebook from Larry Stein the Chief Deputy at the Oklahoma County Assessor’s Office Kaye was terminated after saying “It’s Columbus Day and Indigeneous People Da.
+According to a post from Larry Stein the Chief Deputy at the Oklahoma County Assessor’s Office, Kaye was terminated after saying “It’s Columbus Day and Indigeneous People Day.
 I don’t know what Indigenous means and I don’t care.”

 “My friend Ronnie Kaye was fired from KOMA.
 If you were listening, here’s what he said.
 “It’s Columbus Day and Indigineous People Day.
 I don’t know what ‘Indigineous’ means and I don’t care.”
 In this “politically correct world” sometimes words can offend.
 That’s too bad.
 God bless you Ronnie!”Larry Stein, Chief Deputy at Oklahoma County Assessor’s Office